ahenager/TextToPDFArchive/README.md

 This is a Windows-only demo of Haru PDF (libhpdf)'s PDF/A creation.
 It is something that I created as an experiment during a project that required generation of PDF/A documents and is by no means a complete program, but perhaps it will help those trying to create PDF/A documents under Windows using only open-source software.
+The PDF generated by this program will pass PDF/A-1b validators.

 The VC10 directory contains project files that allow the program to be built using Visual Studio 2010.
 I have not tested it under the Express Edition, but I'm not aware of any reason that it wouldn't work.
 These project files